 A six-figure annual salary has long been the “I’ve made it” status symbol for anyone in the workforce.
-Something special happens to our psyche between a $99,999.99 salary and an even 100k.
-We feel better, stand taller, and overall have a feeling of satisfaction from our careers.
+Something special happens to our psyche between a $99,999.99 salary and even 100k.
+We feel better, stand taller, and are more satisfied with our jobs overall.

 Own Your Own Business